-Scott Wilke, curator of the Milwaukee Bicycle Museum, received his first bicycle—a 1964 Schwinn Traveler—from his mom and dad when he was ten years old.
-Like many of the other children of the sixties, the gift of the Schwinn was a ticket for freedom, a chance to feel the wind on his face and the steady rotation of rubber at his feet.
-The Schwinn took Scott through his childhood adventures, and his memories filled of after school free-range bike rides around his neighborhood with friends, the late afternoon sun shining off of the gleaming painted frame and stainless steel fenders.
+For many children of the sixties, the gift of a Schwinn was a ticket to freedom, a chance to feel the wind on their face and the steady rotation of rubber at their feet.
+The Schwinn took many through their childhood adventures, with memories filled of after school, free-range bike rides around the neighborhood with friends, the late afternoon sun shining off of the gleaming painted frame and stainless steel fenders.

 From its early years dominating the youth market with Sting-Rays to the teen-friendly Varsity and Continental models to its most recent parent-friendly iterations of the Easy-Steer and Roadster Trikes, the Schwinn weaves itself through 120 years of American history.
 For many, the Schwinn will be forever tied to the memories of their childhood, to a simpler time of freedom, laughter, and endless wonder.